relaypro/relay-cli/docs/whoami.md

 `relay whoami`
 ==============

-display the current logged in user
+Display the current logged in user

 * [`relay whoami`](#relay-whoami)

 ## `relay whoami`

-display the current logged in user
+Display the current logged in user

 ```
 USAGE